 Cards the preferred way to pay

-Despite the investment expense of a terminal, this is good news for taxi drivers who might finally shake some of the pressure from major competitor Uber, which uses credit or debit card details linked to the app to take payment; thereby already offering a cashless taxi service.
+Despite the investment expense of a terminal, this is good news for taxi drivers who might finally shake some of the pressure from the major competitor Uber, who uses credit or debit card details linked to the app to take payment, thereby already offering a cashless taxi service.

 In a survey by Transport for London, 85% of passengers said that they would be likely to pay for taxi journeys by credit or debit card if the option was provided.